 Companies implement enterprise resource planning (ERP) software to manage day-to-day operations like purchasing, accounting, and human resources.

-So, integrating a CRM with this kind of an enterprise solution, if you’ve got one, is a useful endeavor.
+So, integrating a CRM with this kind of enterprise solution, if you’ve got one, is a useful endeavor.
 It will allow you to connect all the sales and marketing data with other business areas for an even fuller view of the entire organization.

 Accounting Software